Naptwen/USG_ECS/Readme.md

 This is simple ECS system for c++\
 The code is just tested for the short examples

+- requirements
+-- C++ 17

+- how2install
+-- download the header file then add to your cpp

 - how to use
 ```cpp
 #include "usgecs.h"